 Modern doesn’t always translate as contemporary.
 These days modern designs capture trends gone by.
 Modern designs use influences from past trends to create a new style.
 For instance, fitting an ornate crystal chandelier in the hallway of a converted mill.
 With exposed brick walls and stripped back floor boards can create a rough luxe trend.
 Similarly, hanging a crystal chandelier over a farm house style dining table.
 This could be seen as following the shabby chic trend.
 The versatility of crystal chandeliers is never ending.
 These days there’s no written rule on where you can or can’t hang one of these stunning pieces.
 The possibilities are endless.

 In the same way you could add a modern design but still include a sparkle of crystal.
 By pairing your chandelier with a contemporary drum shade.
 Designs such as our L’amour and Ashley ranges offer a crystal chandelier.
 That subtly peeps out from underneath a pleated or a chrome metal shade design.
 Alternatively, our Marie Therese collection boasts a range of coloured crystal effect chandeliers.
 These will add a modern yet quirky twist to the ornate chandelier design.

 Hanging Crystal chandeliers in the bathroom

-Another bold statement that has been made possible over the last few years is the possibility of having crystal chandeliers as bathroom lights.
-Not many moons ago the thought of suspending an electrical structure in probably the wettest room in the home would seem ridiculous as well as unsafe.
+Another bold statement that has been made possible.
+Over the last few years.
+This is with the possibility of having crystal chandeliers as bathroom lights.
+Not many moons ago, the thought of suspending an electrical structure.
+Especially in probably the wettest room in the home, would seem ridiculous as well as unsafe.
 But this is the 21st Century, and times have changed.
 Litecraft offer a fantastic collection of IP44 rated bathroom chandeliers.
 Meaning the fittings are safe and suitable for use in bathroom zone 2 and also the outside areas.
-Adding a crystal chandelier to a bathroom will emphasise the relaxed ambience that is needed for this type of room.